Satisfaction surveys work. Here are a few of the advantages.

 A well-worded survey makes respondents feel like they are helping themselves rather than completing a task which is a thankless infringement on their time and a waste of their energy.

-Here are some important writing tips to consider when wording your survey.
+Important writing tips to consider when wording your survey

 The best surveys are clearly worded, clarifying what you want to find out, be it your customers likes, dislikes, or needs.